ifnullez/traefik-containers-orchestration/README.md

 # Local Development Env using Traefik and Docker containers

+⛈️ DO NOT WORK WITH `PRIVATE RELAY` FROM APPLE!

 ## Structure

 - `Makefile` - available commands to up traefik and make ssl